 9. Be open to new relationships

+- Not a bad relationship: Do not label your relationship as bad because you both had invested so much time and you have some good memories.
 There are no bad relationships.
 There are only misunderstood people and ones who refuse to admit their shortcomings, and there are stubborn people who make a relationship look bad, but relationships are never bad

-Coming out of a long relationship will feel like walking on fire with memories that will only make your heart ache.
+Coming out of a long relationship will feel like walking on fire with memories that will only make your heartache.
 But all that ends leaves hope for a new beginning, so give another opportunity to yourself by moving on from someone who is in the past.
 Close the chapter and then move ahead.
 Maybe you’ll fall for someone, this time harder, and maybe this time they’ll be worth your efforts and love.

 Let go of the past, so you can embrace the present and future with a fresh mind.